sky-uk/kfp-operator/compilers/kfp-sdk/README.md

 KFP SDK compiler is compatible with KFP SDK [2.12.2](https://kubeflow-pipelines.readthedocs.io/en/sdk-2.12.1/), supports Python 3.9 onwards and requires minimum of `v1beta1` Pipeline resource definition with:
 - framework `type` set to `kfpsdk`
-- `pipeline` parameter set to fully qualified name of Python function creating pipeline components, separated by `.`
+- `pipeline` parameter set to fully qualified name of Python function decorated with `@dsl.pipeline`, separated by `.`

 ```yaml
 ---